dotkernel/dot-controller/README.md

 # dot-controller

-This package contains controller like middleware to be used inside a DotKernel or Expressive application.
-It provides base classes for action based controllers similar to ZF3 controller component.
+This package contains controller like middleware to be used inside a DotKernel or Mezzio application.
+It provides base classes for action based controllers similar to Laminas controller component.
 It is more lightweight though, but supports controller plugins.

 ## Installation